DBMI/REDCapMatchResolver/README.md

 ---

-Produces a nicely-formatted text-only report suitable for email listing which patient matches need to be checked by the Clinical Research Coordinators (CRCs).
+Produces a nicely-formatted text-only report suitable for email, listing which patient matches need to be checked by the Clinical Research Coordinators (CRCs).

 ## Installation